Helpful tips and suggestions for working with NYCDOE's Office of SchoolFood and becoming an advocate for your school and

 1. Understand the system

 We have created a chart to help demystify the NYC Department of Education's Office of SchoolFood.
 This office oversees over 1200 school buildings and is comprise of 11 departments.
 The Office of SchoolFood is dedicated to feeding students and their staff are available to help you meet the needs of your school and your children.
-Lastly, make sure you understand what the federal regulations are for school lunch.
+Make sure you understand what the federal regulations are for school lunch and get educated with this great school food breakdown from the Chef Ann Foundation.

 2. Eat with your kid(s)

 You may be pleasantly surprised, or at the very least, you will have a better understanding of the eating and nutrition goals you should set for your child(ren).
 Review the menu at your child(ren)'s school regularly; it should be posted in every cafeteria and can also be found on our website here.

 4. Join or form a Wellness Committee and create a Wellness Policy

 Align with your Wellness Committee and work together to achieve your goals.
 Check out The New York City Department of Education's Wellness Policies on Physical Activity and Nutrition for inspiration.
 Check out the USDA's list of sample Wellness Policies online and this helpful Wellness Policy Tool from Action for Healthy Kids.

 5. Work collaboratively to develop goals for your school lunch program